PAC-Bayesian Generalization Bounds for Adversarial Generative Models: Introduction

 \subsection{Our Contributions}

 The primary objective of this work is to extend PAC-Bayesian theory to adversarial generative models.
 We develop novel PAC-Bayesian generalization bounds for generative models based on the Wasserstein distance and the total variation distance.
 First, assuming the instance space is bounded, we prove generalizations bounds for Wasserstein models dependent on the diameter of the instance space.
 Then, we show that one can obtain bounds dependent on the intrinsic dimension, assuming that the distributions are smooth transformations of a distribution on a low-dimensional space.
 Finally, we exhibit generalization bounds for models based on the total variation distance.
 To the best of our knowledge, ours are the first PAC-Bayes bounds developed for the generalization properties of generative models.
 Our results naturally apply to Wasserstein GANs and Energy-Based GANs.
 Moreover, our bounds provide new training objectives for WGANs and EBGANs, leading to models with statistical guarantees.
 It is noteworthy that we make no density assumptions on the true and generated distributions.
 Although our main motivation is theoretical, we perform numerical experiments showing non-vacuous generalization bounds for WGANs on synthetic datasets.
+We also report the results of preliminary experiments on the MNIST dataset.